Filing a Lawsuit Against a Nursing Home Based on Elder Abuse

 Elder abuse can happen at home with caregivers who are family members or hired professionals, or in institutions such as nursing homes, convalescent homes, or other long-term care facilities.
-According to the National Center on Elder Abuse, a study that interviewed 2,000 nursing home residents found that 44% reported they had been abused and 95% reported they had been neglected or witnessed the neglect of another resident.
+According to the National Center on Elder Abuse, a study that interviewed 2,000 nursing home residents found that 44 percent reported they had been abused and 95 percent reported they had been neglected or witnessed the neglect of another resident.

 Elder abuse is defined as an intentional action by a caregiver or other person whom the elderly person reasonably trusts that causes harm or creates a risk of harm.
 This can include a failure to satisfy basic or hygienic needs, intentional overmedication, or a failure to protect the elder from falls and other harms.

 Residents with disabilities or dementia are among those at an increased risk for elder abuse.